 different behavior patterns and any changes in their diet, stools, coloring, etc. is the best way to tell if they need

 to be seen by a vet.
-Please see Alex's medical history page for more information on pancreatitis and her other
+Please see Alex's medical history page for more information:

 Some materials used in this article were written and provided by:

 Although this website is based on information about pancreatitis for humans, it’s got an enormous amount of